Family: Adenoviridae

 Distinguishing features

-Aviadenoviruses are serologically distinct from members of the other adenovirus genera and seem to infect only birds.
+Aviadenoviruses are serologically distinct from members of the other adenovirus genera and seem to only infect birds.
 Aviadenovirus genomes are generally longer than those of mastadenoviruses.
 The genomic organization of aviadenoviruses is characteristically different from that of adenoviruses in other genera (Figure 2 Adenoviridae) (Chiocca et al., 1996, Grgić et al., 2011, Kaján et al., 2012, Marek et al., 2014b).

 Virion